 The goal for Aerospace Engineering II is to continue with students' knowledge of aeronauticalrelated concepts, building from skills learned in Aerospace I. This course is designed to study Aerospace concepts with space-related activities.
 Students will work through many different projects which will provide the basis for most or all of the learning that takes place in the course.
 Projects will include such activities as: designing and building rockets, building and programming robots and drones, using CAD software to design a space junk clean-up machine, and mission launch simulation.
 Students will continue to learn aerospace content during the course, yet a main focus will be to better understand the engineering process in the context of aerospace engineering as it is practiced by engineers today.
 We will make use of technology as well as hands-on techniques.
-Prerequisites: Aerospace Engineering I ing the use of all tools of construction, hand and power tools, estimating construction costs, and cabinet making.
-Students may complete a community project (i.e., constructing sleds, picnic tables).
+Prerequisites: Aerospace Engineering I ming.